(A) It shall be the duty of the judges to:

 (11) Observe the preliminary warming up of horses and scoring, noting behavior of horses, lameness, equipment, conduct of the drivers, changes in odds at parimutuel meetings, and any unusual incidents pertaining to horses or drivers participating in races;

 (12) Designate one of their associates to lock the parimutuel machines immediately upon the horses reaching the official starting point.
-The presiding judge shall designate the post time for each race and the horses will be called at such time as to preclude excessive delay after the completion of two scores;
+The presiding judge, after consulting with the permit holder, shall designate the post time for each race and the horses will be called at such time as to preclude excessive delay after the completion of two scores;

 (13) Be in voice communication with the patrol judges from the time the starter picks up the horses until the finish of the race.
 Any violation or near violation of the rules shall be reported by the patrol judge witnessing the incident and a written record made of same.
 At least one judge shall observe the drivers throughout the stretch specifically noting changing course, interference, improper use of whips, breaks, and failure to contest the race to the finish;

 (14) Post the objection sign or inquiry sign on the odds board in the case of a complaint or possible rule violation, and immediately notify the announcer of the objection and the horse or horses involved.
 As soon as the judges have made a decision, the objection or inquiry sign shall be removed, the correct placing displayed, and the "official" sign flashed.
 In all instances the judges shall post the order of finish and the "official" sign as soon as they have made their decision.
 In addition, the judges shall cause the "inquiry" sign to be posted whenever there has been an accident during the course of the race;